Author: Mia Hordyk

 Rhino dehorning is one of many conservation efforts aimed at protecting endangered species, and is often performed as a last resort, when all other measures of protection against poaching have been exhausted.
-With rhino poaching on the rise in South Africa, specifically in smaller parks around KwaZulu-Natal, wildlife vets and conservationists have had to turn to dehorning to mitigate the threat that poaching poses on the country’s rhino population.
+With rhino poaching on the rise in South Africa, wildlife vets and conservationists have had to turn to dehorning to mitigate the threat that poaching poses on the country’s rhino population.
 Providing assistance in the form of pharmaceuticals, equipment, and veterinary support, African Wildlife Vets plays a crucial role in ensuring that these operations are completed successfully.

 Steps In The Dehorning Process

-1. The rhino is darted from a helicopter, and sometimes on foot or from a vehicle.
-Darting from the air, as opposed to on land, is often the preferred method, as it allows the pilot and vet to track the darted animal and get to it quickly after it is immobilised.
+- The rhino is darted from a helicopter.
+Darting from the air, as opposed to on land, is the preferred method, as it allows the pilot and vet to track the darted animal and get to it quickly after it is immobilised.

-4. With the rhino well protected against visual and auditory stimuli, both horns are removed using a chainsaw, which is the quickest and most effective method of removal.
+- With the rhino well protected against visual and auditory stimuli, both horns are trimmed using a chainsaw, which is the quickest and most effective method.
 The horns are made of keratin, which is the same protein that makes up hair and fingernails.
-Removing the horns can be compared to cutting your hair or fingernails, so you can rest easy knowing that it does not cause any pain to the rhino.
+Trimming the horns can be compared to cutting your hair or fingernails, so you can rest easy knowing that it does not cause any pain to the rhino.

-5. Once the horns are removed, a pure antidote is administered, which leads to a complete reversal of the immobilising drug.
+- Once the horns are trimmed, a pure antidote is administered, which leads to a complete reversal of the immobilising drug.
 Vets on the scene monitor the animal from a safe distance to ensure that the animal makes a full recovery.

 Rhino dehorning is a complicated and costly procedure that requires collaboration among various organisations.
 This is where African Wildlife Vets comes in.
 We work alongside state parks, like Ezemvelo KwaZulu-Natal Wildlife (EKZNW) and Mpumalanga Tourism and Parks Agency (MTPA), to address the complex challenges of rhino poaching.
 Where necessary, we provide aid in the form of veterinary support, pharmaceuticals and equipment needed to complete these critical dehorning operations efficiently and effectively.